robwillup/mithrandir/docs/Algorithms&DataStructures/HashTable/README.md

 When you're solving one-off algorithmic problems, you can use objects to get the functionality you need from a hash table quickly.
 However, there are better ways to design hash tables to be easier to use, and one such route is through encapsulation.

+## Encapsulated hash table

+When you have related functionality, it's generally a good idea to encapsulate it withing a cohesive object or a collection of functions.
+Here, we create a `HashTable`